Phonon induced rank-2 U(1) nematic liquid states: The idealized model.

-\bb{The idealized model.} The ideal model Hamiltonian to realize the R2-U1 physics via nematic-phonon coupling is composed of three parts,
+The ideal model Hamiltonian to realize the R2-U1 physics via nematic-phonon coupling is composed of three parts: optical phonons, the nematic degrees of freedom, and their coupling:

-{where $\bm{u}(\bm{r})$ is the lattice distortion of the Einstein phonons (i.e., phonons with a flat energy dispersion $\hbar\omega_0$).} The second term $\mathcal{H}_\text{ph-nem}$ is the most natural linear coupling between the strain tensor of the lattice distortion
+{where $\bm{u}(\bm{r})$ is the lattice distortion of the Einstein phonons (i.e., phonons with a flat energy dispersion $\hbar\omega_0$).} The second term $\mathcal{H}_\text{ph-nem}$ is the symmetric leading order coupling between the strain tensor of the lattice distortion

 and the nematic DoF described by the symmetric tensor $\Phi_{ij}$ \cite{Cowley1976PhysRevB,Karahasanovic2016PhysRevB,Paul2017PhysRevLett,Carvalho2019PhysRevB,Fernandes2020}.
-The third term $\mathcal{H}_\text{nem}$ is a simple on-site potential (mass term) for the nematics.
-Often the nematics are constrained by a ``unit-tensor''-like condition $\sum_{i\le j }\Phi_{ij}^2 = 1$ (see section \textbf{Discussion} on their microscopic origins), so the third term can be dropped as long as the constraint is taken into account properly.
-Finally, in this Hamiltonian we have suppressed the dynamical term
+The third term $\mathcal{H}_\text{nem}$ has the meaning of a mass term and is assumed to be positive-definite ($M>0$) and can be thought of as imposing a physical constraint on the tensor to be of finite length.
+This occurs naturally in certain microscopic nematic matters (see section \ref{sec:discussion} for details).
+In this work, we explicitly assume no spontaneous breaking of the rotational symmetry, i.e. we always assume nematic fluctuations without the long-range nematic order.~\footnote{Otherwise (if mass $M<0$) one would need to include quartic terms of the type $[\mathrm{Tr}(\Phi^2)]^2$ to stabilize the theory.} Finally, in this Hamiltonian we have suppressed the dynamical terms

 since we are mostly interested in the classical sector of the system.
-Their potential role in a quantum system is also discussed in the section \textbf{Discussion}.
+Their potential role in a quantum system is also discussed in the section~\ref{sec:discussion} below.

-The spectrum of the diagonized Hamiltonian on a square lattice is shown on Fig.~\ref{Fig_overview}(f,g) (see Fig.~\ref{Fig_square_lattice} for the square lattice set up).
-The spectrum intensity distribution on each band is measured by $\braket{\Phi_{xx}(-\bfq)\Phi_{yy}(\bfq)}$, whose meaning will be clarified in a later part of this section.
+The spectrum of the diagonized Hamiltonian in a square lattice is shown on Fig.~\ref{Fig_overview}(f,g) (see Fig.~\ref{Fig_square_lattice} for the square lattice set up).
+The false color indicates the distribution on each band of the correlator $\braket{\Phi_{xx}(-\bfq)\Phi_{yy}(\bfq)}$, whose meaning will be clarified in a later part of this section.

 By integrating out the Gaussian phonon modes, we end up with the effective theory for the nematic DoF only, described by the Hamiltonian

 where $\Lambda = {\lambda^2}/{(2\rho\omega_{0}^2)}$. {In the limit of sufficiently large $\Lambda \gg T$ relative to the temperature}, the first term imposes high energy cost for $\Phi_{ij}$ configurations that violate the constraint